-The patient requires pharmacologic or mechanical support to maintain blood pressure or output.
+The patient requires pharmacologic or mechanical support to maintain blood pressure or cardiac index.

-med protection:

-Unstable CODE DO NOT CODE

-Patient on IV Nitroglycerin or IV Heparin X

-IABP inserted for pain control X

-3. Inability to place IABP because of tortuous and X

-diseased vessels

-4. Documented evidence of hypotension, with NO X

-pharmacologic or mechanical support

-5. Documented evidence of hypotension, with IABP for X

-mechanical support

-6. Fluid replacement alone with no other pharmacologic or X

-mechanical support
+Unstable CODE DO NOT CODE Patient on IV Nitroglycerin or IV Heparin X IABP inserted for pain control Inability to place IABP because of tortuous and X diseased vessels 4.
+Documented evidence of hypotension, with NO X pharmacologic or mechanical support 5.
+Documented evidence of hypotension, with IABP for X mechanical support V Fluid replacement alone with no other pharmacologic or mechanical support X